 Happy pizza eating!

-You might also like these pizza recipes:
+if you liked this fig pizza recipe, You might also like these pizza recipes:

 - Strawberry Balsamic Pizza with Chicken and Bacon

 - Zucchini and Goat Cheese Pizza (I promise, this is AMAZING, even though it sounds weird)